START-Engaging Parents of Students with Disabilities

 New Jersey Administrative Code states: Each board of education shall ensure that a special education parent advisory group is in place in the district to provide input to the district on issues concerning students with disabilities.
 6A:14-1.2(h)

-Parent Group Listing: “FIND” or check the listing in your county to connect with SEPAGs in your area.
+Parent Groups Listing: “FIND” or check the listing in your county to connect with SEPAGs in your area.

-Parent Group Specialist (PGS): “CONTACT” us if you would like help starting or running a parent group.
+Parent Group Specialists (PGS): “CONTACT” us if you would like help starting or running a parent group.

 Add/Update a Group Listing: “LIST” an update to an existing group or add a new group to connect others with their SEPAG.